 “Bringing one’s wife to conjugal fulfillment when organically connected with the marital act is not gravely sinful.
 You thus erroneously convict CA Apologist Trent Horn with promoting grave sin.”

 On the basis of this incorrect assertion by the moderator, he or she concludes that I “erroneously convict” Trent Horn of “promoting grave sin”.
-Well, I can’t deny that Trent Horn is promoting grave sin and heresy.
+Well, I can’t deny that Trent Horn is promoting grave sin and contradicting important magisterial teachings.
 But my assertion is not erroneous and it not a personal attack.
 The moderator quotes me accurately as writing: